Environmental, Social & Governance

-- Dose Exchange Program that provides a free 15-tablet supply of CABOMETYX in the lower dose to help patients who require a dose reduction.
+- Dose Exchange Program that provides a free 15-tablet supply of CABOMETYX in a lower dose to help patients who require a dose reduction.

-- Clinical outreach and support program that connects patients with oncology nurses or other healthcare providers to help them understand how to take their medicine and mitigate side effects.
+- Clinical outreach and support program that connects oncology nurses or other healthcare providers with patients to help them understand how to take their medicine and mitigate side effects.